 This Nairobi street food is universally loved.
 It is the Kenyan version of blood sausages and is made of minced meat or raw blood that is stuffed inside the lining of a cow’s intestines.
 The ends are then tied together and roasted over an open flame.
 It is then cut up and served with kachumbari.
 Don’t be surprised to find people waiting at the local mutura guy for their order to get ready!
+The good news is that you can also get your mutura delivered straight to your home.

 You may know of smokies only, but you really haven’t lived until you try out a smokie pasua from a local Nairobi vendor.
 After boiling, the smokie is split in the middle and topped with kachumbari and salt.
 Most smokie vendors also have tomato and chilli sauce which you can also add for the ultimate experience.
 In addition, you also have the option of creating a not-so-fancy hotdog with your smokie pasua.